 To summarize: Companies need to keep employee value in mind when hiring and use methods that have been proven most valid in predicting high performance.
 Companies also need to aim for the continuous development of their employees and retain their services for as long as possible, in order to yield a high return on investment for their recruitment.

-Alva combines established psychology with the latest technology like machine learning and AI.
+Alva combines established psychology with the latest technology, including machine learning and AI.
 Our tests are automated, validated, easy to complete, and can assess personality and logical abilities in minutes.

 You can also see how a candidate fits into your current team, consolidate candidate evaluations from multiple interviewers, continue evaluating candidates even after they’re hired, and more.